Finite Localities I

 \enddemo

-\definition {Remark 5.6} In the proof of 5.5 the hypotheses (1) and (2) served no other purpose than to guarantee that $\ca K\ca N_T$ is a partial normal subgroup of $\ca L_T$.
-In fact, by [Theorem A in He], the product of partial normal subgroups of a locality is always a partial normal subgroup, and so (1) and (2) are redundant. \enddefinition
+\definition {Remark 5.6} In the proof of 5.5 hypothesis (2) serves no other purpose than to guarantee that $\ca K\ca N_T$ is a partial normal subgroup of $\ca L_T$.
+In fact, by [Theorem A in He], the product of partial normal subgroups of a locality is always a partial normal subgroup, and so (2) is redundant. \enddefinition